 The financial statements of the Company's international subsidiaries have been translated into United States dollars by translating balance sheet accounts at year-end exchange rates and statement of operations accounts at average exchange rates for the year.
 Foreign currency transaction gains and losses are charged or credited to earnings as incurred.
-Foreign currency translation gains and losses are reflected in the equity section of the Company's consolidated balance sheet in Accumulated Other Comprehensive Income.
-The balance of the foreign currency translation adjustment, included in Accumulated Other Comprehensive Income, was \$68.3 million and \$98.6 million as of January 31, 2016 and 2015, respectively.
+Foreign currency translation gains and losses are reflected in the equity section of the Company's consolidated balance sheets in Accumulated Other Comprehensive Income.
+The balance of the foreign currency translation adjustment, included in Accumulated Other Comprehensive Income, was \$76.6 million and \$68.3 million as of January 31, 2017 and 2016, respectively.